Ethra8/festival-tickets-sale/README.md

    14. Click on the 'Add Key' dropdown and select 'Create New Key'.

    15. Select JSON option.
 Once you click on 'Create', a file will automatically download to your 'downsloaded' folder on your device.
-This file will normally be downloaded to your 'downsloads' file, and will typically be named as your project name, being a .json type document:
+This file will normally be downloaded to your 'downloads' folder, and will typically be named as your project name, being a .json type document:

         ![image](https://github.com/Ethra8/music-festival/assets/80659091/692d119c-ccde-474d-b14a-6307f3ee2310)